druxt/druxt.js/README.md

 ## Support

-Druxt is an open source project, built by the comunity for the community.

 Find support or get involved in building Druxt via the community channels:

 - [DruxtJS Discord server](https://discord.druxtjs.org)
 - **#druxt** Slack channel on [Drupal.org slack](https://drupal.org/slack)

 ## Contributing

+Druxt is an open source project, built by the comunity for the community.

+See the [Contributing guide](./CONTRIBUTING.md) for details on how to #get-involved.

+### Cloud development

+This repository is setup for development in the cloud using [gitpod.io](https://gitpod.io), to get started, click the link below, or navigate to: https://gitpod.io/#https://github.com/druxt/druxt.js

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/druxt/druxt.js)